graygnuorg/pound/README.md

 To build, __pound__ needs [OpenSSL](https://www.openssl.org/) version
 1.1.x or 3.0.x.

-As of current release, __pound__ still supports OpenSSL 1.0, but this support will soon be discontinued.

 If you compile it on a Debian-based system, you need to install the `libssl-dev` package prior to building __pound__.